ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Leeds Mercury_

 #### 1862-04-07 &middot; Leeds, England

 [This text is not available under an open license.]

 ---

+## THE INTERNATIONAL EXHIBITION.

+#### From _Aberdeen Journal_

+#### 1862-04-09 &middot; Aberdeen, Scotland

+[This text is not available under an open license.]

+---

 ## [From _The Grand Haven news._](https://chroniclingamerica.loc.gov/lccn/sn85033622/1862-04-09/ed-1/seq-1)

 #### 1862-04-09 &middot; Grand Haven, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+i noticed upon tho hurricane deck to­
+day an elderly darkey wiih a very philo
+sophical and retrospective cast of counte
 nance, squatted upon his bundle toasting
 his shins against tho chimney, and appa-
 icuuj puiigoo. mto a stato of profound